the-gamma/graph-service/README.md

 ## Things to come and more information

 Shortly, we will try to run it on a server so it would be easier to use it.
 Also, shortly, we will try to add new databases to this service as the panama-papers database.
 You can also find more information on this service in the report which is in the publication folder of this repository.
+Also here is the link of the slides of the presentation of this service https://prezi.com/p/uahizyttz32s/transparent-data-visualizationof-graph-databases-with-the-gamma/